How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Implementing Without Business Clarity

-- The adoption rate is often low because users do not fully understand the real value of the system.
+Without a well-defined goal, the CRM is ineffective; its full value will remain unrevealed.- The adoption rate is often low because users do not fully understand the real value of the system.

 - Many features remain unused due to a lack of proper training on how and why they should be used.